agrc/deq-enviro/BUILD_STEPS.md

-- publish services to service
+- publish services to server
 - copy new mxd's to server
 - copy new scripts to the server
 - add analytics code